Someone with major leisure time, and the first new taste of Marvel since 2019 - Friday Video Distractions with Mike Norton

 Anyway, considering that the last hit of new MCU material we received was back in early July 2019 -- when Spider-man: Far From Home hit theaters and brought Phase 3 of this project to a close -- I'm interested to see how this gulp of new material will go down.
 Have we learned any patience?

-and possibly giving us signs of mental instabilities that became part of her development in less sympathetic hands.
+The series will develop Wanda in particular, better developing her rather difficult to explain abilities and possibly giving us signs of mental instabilities that became part of her development in less sympathetic hands.
 It will also both expand the MCU, and introduce us to the grown-up version of Monica Rambeau, who we met as a child back in Captain Marvel.
 If it rolls out as generally expected, it should be engaging to to the casual fan while dropping names and references to set off those odd lights behind the eyes of those of us steeped in decades of the source comics.
 These include the beekeeper imagery and hexagon symbol - referencing the same organization - and key elements of the each of the single commercials embedded in each episode.
 I'd be happy to kick any of that around with someone - maybe in the Comments below, but it's so early I'm trying to be cautious about spoiling anyone's time.

 One other, broader note concerning Disney+ and their Marvel section, is that I've seen that they've taken another big step in curating the content.
-Now they've split it into separate rows for Phase One, Two and a mix of Three and Four (because WandaVision's all there is to Four so far, so there was no aesthetic way to give that its own row), and even have a long row that puts all of the MCU big screen items (well, the ones that Disney has full control over, so still no Incredible Hulk nor either of the Spider-man films set in the MCU) in timeline order
+Now they've split it into separate rows for Phase One, Two and a mix of Three and Four (because WandaVision's all there is to Four so far, so there was no aesthetic way to give that its own row), and even have a long row that puts all of the MCU big screen items (well, the ones that Disney has full control over, so still no Incredible Hulk nor either of the Spider-man films set in the MCU) in timeline order.

 While (so far) the week went better than I'd feared - particularly a work event Thursday that I let tie me up in knots for much of the week - it's left me a bit dazed and drained.
 Probably the same for you.